-- Notifying Potential Tribal Subrecipients: The Morongo Band of Mission Indians will notify potential Tribal Subrecipients of the assistance that is available and the time and date of the Tribal Subrecipients' Briefing which will be held in their area.
-The Morongo Band of Mission Indians may determine that a separate Tribal Subrecipients' Briefing on Tribal land is not necessary.
-Tribal Subrecipients may attend a Tribal Subrecipients' Briefing, or a Subrecipients' briefing held by the State, if more convenient. - 2.
-Request for Public Assistance (Request): The Morongo Band of Mission Indians must forward a Request for Public Assistance (FEMA Form 90-49) on behalf of each Tribal Applicant with the Regional Administrator within 30 days from the date Public Assistance was declared for tribal land.
+Notifying Potential Tribal Subrecipients: The Morongo Band of Mission Indians will notify potential tribal subrecipients of the assistance that is available and the time and date of the tribal subrecipients' briefing to be held in their area.
+The Morongo Band of Mission Indians may determine that a separate tribal subrecipients' briefing on tribal land is not necessary.
+Tribal subrecipients may attend a tribal subrecipients' briefing, or a subrecipients' briefing held by the State, if more convenient.

+- 2. Request for Public Assistance (Request): The Morongo Band of Mission Indians must forward a Request for Public Assistance (FEMA Form 90-49) on behalf of each tribal applicant with the Regional Administrator within thirty (30) days from the date Public Assistance was declared for tribal land.
 Requests submitted after this 30-day period will be reviewed on a case-by-case basis and, if warranted, will be forwarded to FEMA for consideration.
-If necessary, the Morongo Band of Mission Indians may request that the deadline for filing Requests be extended. - 3.
-Tribal Applicant Eligibility: The Morongo Band of Mission Indians will assist FEMA in screening all potential Tribal Subrecipients for eligibility.
+If necessary, the Morongo Band of Mission Indians may request that the deadline for filing requests be extended. - 3.
+Tribal Applicant Eligibility: The Morongo Band of Mission Indians will assist FEMA in screening all potential tribal subrecipients for eligibility.